-The Asian Credit Opportunities Fund seeks to deliver long-term capital growth and income by investing in bonds issued by corporates, sovereigns and quasi-sovereigns in Asian countries.
+The Emerging Markets Corporate Bond Fund seeks to deliver long-term performance by investing in bonds issued by companies, governments or other bodies in Emerging Market countries.

-The Fund uses our core investment philosophy of 'security selection tailored to the overall environment', which combines our bottom-up fundamental considerations and top-down macro views into our portfolio construction decisions to deliver consistent performance through different market environments.
+The portfolio is underpinned by our well-established active management approach of security selection tailored to the overall environment, which combines fundamental and environmental, social and governance (ESG) considerations into our individual name, sector and top down portfolio construction decisions.
 An assessment of a company's sustainability is supported by proprietary company rating models and a deeply embedded ESG framework utilising on-desk Fixed Income and central ESG resources.